dell/csm-docs/content/docs/cosidriver/installation/configuration_file.md

     #
     # Possible values:
     # - true            - bucket will be emptied during the deletion.
-    # - false - default - deletion of bucket will fail, if the bucket is not empty.
+    # - false - default - deletion of bucket will fail if the bucket is not empty.
     #                     All contents of the bucket must be cleared manually.
     #
     # OPTIONAL